BACKGROUND AND PURPOSE

 • A single counseling or counselor education program that has multiple satellite campuses is not eligible for multiple doctoral degree team submissions.
 (These campuses would have one dedicated representative in an accreditation process, representing the multiple satellite campuses.)

-• Teams are limited to having either a minimum of three students or a maximum of four students.
+• Teams are limited to a minimum of three and a maximum of four students.

 • Each team must have a faculty member who will serve as an administrative contact person for the counseling or counselor education program.